 Members of support groups for quitters can be helpful, too.
 One long-standing peer help program is Nicotine Anonymous®, an open support group that offers a way to find others who are quitting tobacco and living smoke-free.
 It also offers a long-term approach to quitting.
 (See the “To learn more” section for contact information.)
 But this is only one of many types of support programs.

 Some workplaces, hospitals, and wellness centers have stop-smoking programs, groups, or classes.
 They may be led by professionals and focus on information and education, or they may be run by volunteers.
 Some programs may be set up like classes, while others focus on sharing by members of the group.
+Some groups are set up for just a few weeks, and others go on indefinitely.
+There are lots of options, and different types of groups work better for different people.
+Find one that works for you.

 What to look for in a stop-smoking program